Tashkent Metro: Future extension plans

-Besides building of Circle line around Tashkent metropolitan, Tashkent Metro is working on extension of the current metro lines to more 10 stations.
-By 2030, Tashkent Metro is planning to build 2 metro stations from the Beruniy station to Karakamysh district, 3 underground metro stations from the station Buyuk Ipak Yoli to TTZ (Toshkent traktor zavodi) neighborhood and 5 stations from the station Ming Orik to the Tashkent Janubiy (South) railway station.
+Besides building of Circle line around Tashkent metropolitan, Tashkent Metro is working on extension of the current metro lines to 10 more stations.
+By 2030, Tashkent Metro is planning to build 2 metro stations from the Beruniy station to Karakamysh district, 4 underground metro stations from the station Buyuk Ipak Yoli to TTZ (Toshkent traktor zavodi) neighborhood and 5-6 stations from the station Ming O‘rik to the Tashkent Janubiy (South) railway station.

 In March 2021, Metro officials reported about second stage extension of the Circle line.
 This stage includes a section from the Kuylyuk market, through the Tashkent Ring Road to the capital's Yangihayot district, connecting Khanabad Street in the Zangiata district (Tashkent region) with Kipchak Street in the Sergeli district of Tashkent, including the "5-Bekat" station of the new Sergeli metro line.
 It is planned to build 9 stations on this stage with a total length of 15 km.

 The Kuylyuk – Kipchak – Yangihayot section is expected to serve about 46 thousand passengers daily.
 Also, about 700 new jobs will be created.

+Additionally it is planned to build another line of metro to the new district of New Tashkent, which is going to be more than 15 kilometers long and contain more than 6 stations at least if it is going to be built.

 In March 2021, the Tashkent Metro carried up to 330,000 passengers a day on weekdays and 150,000 passengers on weekends.
 The goal is to increase the number of passengers to 1 million per day.